FeliciaTay/odetoslack/README.md

     e.
 Give your new user a name and select the access type to be 'Programmatic access'. <br/><br/>
     f.
 Continuing on, add this user to the group just created. <br/><br/>
     g.
 Tags are optional.
 Moving on, review the details and click on 'Create user'. <br/><br/>
     h.
 Upon seeing the green Success screen, copy the access key id and secret access key to *~/.aws/credentials* (need to create a new folder and a new file).
 The secret access key will not be shown again.
-Take caution that the *.aws/* directory needs to be in the home directory and the *credentials* file do not have any extensions. <br/>
+Take caution that the *.aws/* directory needs to be in your home directory and the *credentials* file do not have any extensions. <br/>
     DO NOT save the directory under version control. <br/>
     In the *credentials* file, copy and paste the text below and modify the XXXXXXXX portions accordingly.<br/>
     ```